Preparing Your AWS RDS PostgreSQL Database for Logical Replication to Linode Managed Database

 ]

-If an existing rule already allows access from 0.0.0.0/0, then your Linode Managed Database likely already has access.
-However, it’s considered a security best practice to scope access more narrowly when possible.
+If an existing rule allows access from 0.0.0.0/0, your Linode Managed Database should already have access.
+Otherwise, you must create one.

 aws ec2 authorize-security-group-ingress \